Fiserv/subscription-management/docs/introduction/getting-started.md

 # Getting Started

-## Welcome to Bill Pay!
-This is a test!
+## Welcome to Subscription Management!

-To get started with the Bill Pay APIs, follow these steps:
+To get started with the Subscritption Management APIs, follow these steps:
 This is a test!

 ## Register